 This stunning video was created from images taken every minute during this recent period of intense auroral activity in the early hours of October 12, by an all-sky camera in Kiruna, Sweden – part of ESA’s Space Weather Service Network.
 The goal of such cameras is to view as much as the sky as possible, so they are fitted with a ‘fish-eye’ lens to see horizon to horizon when pointed straight up.

 The video, running in half-speed to accentuate the beautiful auroral motion, starts with a mass of green, swirling structures, created when energetic particles in the solar wind collide with oxygen in Earth’s atmosphere, which then, ‘excited’ gives off light in the green range of the electromagnetic spectrum.
-This typically occurs at around 120 – 180 kilometres from Earth’s surface.
+This typically occurs at around 120 – 180 kilometers from Earth’s surface.

 As we humans have evolved to be very adept at seeing different shades of green, it’s the most predominant colour we see.
 Harder to see is the purple aurora seen later in the video, this time created as energetic particles strike ‘ionic’ nitrogen in Earth’s atmosphere.